pydicom/pydicom/doc/tutorials/waveforms.rst

 Encoding *Waveform Data*
 ========================

-Encoding a new waveform is

-The new multiplex group will contain two channels representing cosine and sine curves.
+Having seen how to decode and view a waveform then next step is creating our own multiplex group.
+The new group will contain two channels representing cosine and sine curves.
 We've chosen to represent our waveforms using signed 16-bit integers, but you can use signed or unsigned 8, 16, 32 or 64-bit integers depending on the requirements of the IOD.

+First we create two :class:`ndarrays<numpy.ndarray>` with our waveform data:

 .. code-block:: python